canonical/spark-client-snap/docs/tutorial/t-setup-environment.md

 ## Setup Kubernetes and Spark Client Snap

-We are working with Kubernetes distribution for Spark.
-So, to be able to work with Kubernetes, we first need to install a kubernetes cluster.
-In this tutorial we will [MicroK8s](https://microk8s.io/), which is the simplest production-grade conformant K8s.
-Lightweight and focused.
+In order to be able to work with Kubernetes,  first we first to set up a Kubernetes cluster.
+In this tutorial we use [MicroK8s](https://microk8s.io/), which is the simplest production-grade conformant K8s.
-Single command install on Linux, Windows and macOS.

 ### Setup MicroK8s

-To install MicroK8s
+MicroK8s snap installation goes as simple as

 ```bash
 sudo snap install microk8s --classic
 ```

-It is also recommended to configure MicroK8s, so that the user has admin permission on the cluster.
-Use the following commands to configure the user to perform actions on the K8s cluster:
+It is also recommended to configure MicroK8s in a way, so that the corresponding user has admin rights on  the cluster.
+This is needed since some parts of this tutorial will present the tooling that helps administrators to manage Spark user-accounts.
+Therefore, the K8s user associated with the kube-config file needs to be able to create different type of resources (e.g. service-accounts, roles, role-bindings, secrets, config-maps) to work properly.

 ```bash
 sudo snap alias microk8s.kubectl kubectl